Altinn/altinn-studio-docs/content/teknologi/altinnstudio/architecture/capabilities/runtime/integration/eventcapabilties.md

 ### Delegating party event access

-In general, access to events for a given party will be authorized based on roles the requesting organization.
+In general, access to events for a given party will be authorized based on roles the requesting organization/user have for the subject of the event.

-### Detailed Scenerious
+## Detailed Scenerious

-#### Org waiting on ProcessComplete for a given app
+### Org waiting on ProcessComplete for a given app

 In this scenario an org is waiting on end users to complete one given app